 If the individual has symptoms that could be COVID-19 and wants to return to school before completing the above stay-at-home period, the individual must either a) obtain a medical professional's note clearing the individual for return based on an alternative diagnosis or b) negative result on a COVID-19 acute infection test at an approved COVID-19 testing location found at https://tdem.texas.gov/covid-19/.

-Individuals - including students, teachers, staff or other campus visitors/volunteers - who have had close contact with someone who is lab-confirmed to have COVID-19, as narrowly defined in this document and as determined by the appropriate public health agency, should stay at home through the 14-day incubation period, and should not be allowed on campus.
+Individuals - including students, teachers, staff or other campus visitors/volunteers - who have had close contact with someone who is lab-confirmed to have COVID-19, as narrowly defined in this document and as determined by the appropriate public health agency, should follow the guidelines below (updated Dec.
+2, 2020).

 What should I do if my child starts to exhibit flu-like symptoms?

 Parents of students exhibiting flu-like symptoms are asked to contact your child's doctor.
 Any individual experiencing coronavirus symptoms will NOT be allowed to come to school.